-The Board may wish to consider if the request is consistent and compatible with the surrounding area and to recognize existing development trends.
+The Board may wish to consider if the request is consistent and compatible with the surrounding area.
+The Board may also wish to consider the development, given the environmental constraints identified with the property.

-NATURAL RESOURCES MANAGEMENT DEPARTMENT Zoning Review & Summary Item No. 23Z00074
+NATURAL RESOURCES MANAGEMENT DEPARTMENT Zoning Review & Summary

+Item No. 23Z00077